Inclusive Business and Social Enterprise

 Two terms that are used interchangeably are Social Enterprise and Inclusive Business:

-A Social Enterprise is a business that exists specifically to make money and a positive social impact at the same time, and can be for-profit or not-for-profit.
+A Social Enterprise is a business that deliberately makes money and a positive social impact at the same time, and can be for-profit or not-for-profit.

 Shakespeare famously claimed that "a rose by any other name would smell as sweet".